Neo0698/pbot_artificial_intelligence/README.md

 <h1>how does it workes</h1>
-The robot start recording when it see your face his not to far of him.
-Or if you didn't said yes to the camera he will sk you i you want to start a conversation you will only need to enter yes.
+The robot start recording when it see you need to be not to far of him.
+Or if you didn't said yes to the camera he will ask you if you want to start a conversation you will only need to enter yes. for now you can respond to the question that he ask too you like hello and respond or ask a joke

 <h2>beta</h2>
 this his a beta version don't be to exigent with him we work hard to make this program more inteligent, that